 Do you know what the TELL minor is?
-Well, TELL is actually just the nickname, people starting calling it that because all of the courses are listed as TELL on the class schedule.
-The official name of minor we are talking about is the TESOL K-12 minor.
-The goal of the minor is to discuss practices used to teach students who are learning English as a second language and prepare those students with skills and strategies to succeed in education settings.
-All students completing the minor participate in a student teaching experience so we reached out to Mary Gillespie, a student in the Elementary Education program who recently completed the student teaching experience requirement, and asked her to share her thoughts on the TESOL K-12 minor.
+Well, TELL is actually just the nickname!
+The official name of the minor is TESOL K-12.
+The goal of the minor is to discuss practices used to teach students who are learning English as a second language.
+All students completing the minor participate in a student teaching experience.
+We reached out to Mary Gillespie, a student in the Elementary Education program who recently completed the student teaching experience requirement, and asked her to share her thoughts on the TESOL K-12 minor.

 "Going into my TELL Student Teaching, I was a little nervous.
 I didn’t know what to expect, and I worried I would not be able to help the English Language Learners (ELLs) in my class like I wanted to.
-I was also a little worried due to some rumors I had heard that doing your TELL student teaching in Utah was a “waste of time”.
-I had heard that you are often assigned to classes without ELLs, and you cannot apply what you have learned in the classes.
+I was also a little worried due to some rumors I had heard that doing your TELL student teaching in Utah was a “waste of time”...
 However, in the end, I found this wasn’t true!
 I had an amazing experience!
-I taught in a 6th grade class and had the opportunity to work with several ELLs; there were around 6 in my class (about a quarter of the class) and I had friends who were able to work with even more!
-Throughout my time in this class, I worked with a specific student, helping him to complete assignments and work through anything he found confusing.
+I taught in a 6th grade class and had the opportunity to work with several ELLs...
+I worked with a specific student, helping him to complete assignments and work through anything he found confusing.
 I wanted to learn everything I could about him so I could complete a “Case Study” on him by the end of the month.
 I learned about his academic strengths, test scores, his needs in the classroom, his background in education and family life, and more.
 I then created a plan to help him succeed in several aspects of his education (cognitive, literacy, social, etc.).
 It was really cool to work one-on-one with a student while still teaching the entire class.
 It was even more impactful when our professors asked me to submit my case study to the school I was working in (to put it in my student’s official files).
 It was incredible to see how the school was excited to accept my case file and it made me feel like a true educator!"

 Mary's Advice for Students Planning to Minor in TESOL K-12:

 1. Don’t be afraid to try different approaches to teaching.
-Throughout the TELL classes you learn all sorts of strategies and theories on how to best teach ELLs.
-The truth is, everyone is different, and there is not a “one size fits all” approach.
-I was worried going into this experience about doing everything “perfectly”.
-I wanted to do it right, because not only did I want to do my student teaching right, but I felt like the education of these very real students was at risk, too.
-However, as time went on, I realized that trying different approaches was really beneficial.
-I found strategies that helped some students that did not work for others.
-I started to find ideas and methods for each of the students.
+As time went on [in my TELL classes], I realized that trying different approaches was really beneficial.
+I found strategies that helped some students that did not work for others...
 If I had stuck with just one “way” of teaching, I would have only been helping one part of the class.
 Don’t be afraid to try different approaches to teach your ELLs, because in the end it will only help.
-And your attempts to reach your ELLs may end up helping your other students, too!

 4. Just enjoy your time there!
 It really was an amazing experience…one that I will never forget.
 So, go in with a good attitude and enjoy it!
 Get to know the kids, be as involved as you possibly can, and just have fun!